Elizabeth Lane Lawley, ph.d.

 Research

 I was named a Fulbright Teaching Scholar in 2014, and spent the spring semester in Dubrovnik, Croatia developing and teaching courses on games and tourism for Croatian and US study abroad students.
 In the spring of 2018, I ran the first study abroad program on the intersection of the two fields with students from RIT.
+I am currently working on developing a taxonomy of tourism games.

 As a games and media scholar with a background in library and information science, I am particularly interested in the publishing challenges facing scholars in interdisciplinary digital media fields—including both games and digital humanities.
 I am currently working on projects related to overlay journals for highlighting interdisciplinary research published in discipline-specific journals, and the development of a repository system to provide access and authoritative citations to digital media projects.